farhadkpx/DEND-Data-Engneering-Nano-Degree-/Data_Lake_with_Apache_SPARK/README.md

 # Project: Sparkify Data Lake
 ### `Introduction`
-An imaginary and data-simulated music streaming startup, Sparkify, has grown their user base and song database even more and want to move their data warehouse to an online data lake.
-Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.
+An imaginary and data-simulated music streaming startup, `Sparkify`, has grown their user base and song database even more and want to move their data warehouse to an online data lake.
+Their data resides in `S3`, in a directory of JSON logs on `user activity on the app`, as well as a directory with JSON metadata on the songs in their app.

-As their data engineer, we are tasked with building an ETL pipeline that extracts their data from S3, processes them using Spark, and loads the data back into S3 as a set of dimensional tables.
-This will allow their analytics team to continue finding insights in what songs their users are listening to.
+As their `data engineer`, we are tasked with `building an ETL pipeline` that `extracts their data from S3`, `processes them using Spark`, and `loads the data back into S3` as a set of dimensional tables.
+This will allow their analytics team to continue finding insights into what songs their users are listening to, how and when they listening to.

-> Our transformational database and ETL pipeline should withstand test run by the data analytics team from SPARKIFY.
-The analytics team should be able to run queries against these tables where they would be able to compare your/our results with their expected results.
+> Our transformational database and ETL pipeline should withstand test run by the data analytics team from `SPARKIFY`.
+The analytics team should be able to run queries against these tables to compare our results with their expected analytical results.

 ## `Project Description`
-In this project, we'll apply what we've learned on Spark and data lakes to build an ETL pipeline for a data lake hosted on S3.
-To complete the project, we will need to load data from S3, transforms them(data) into five different tables using Py-Spark and write them back as partitioned-table into a parquet files in the directories on S3.
-We'll deploy this Spark process on a cluster using AWS.
+In this project, we'll apply what we've learned on Spark and data lakes to build an ETL pipeline for a data lake hosted on `S3`.
+To complete the project, we will need to `load data from S3`, `transforms them(data)` into five different tables using `Py-Spark` and write them back as `partitioned-table` into a parquet files in the directories on `S3`.
 Each table has its own folder within the directory.

-> Songs table files are partitioned by year and then artist.
-Time table files are partitioned by year and month.
-Songplays table files are partitioned by year and month.
+> `Songs-table `files are partitioned by year and then artist. `Time-table` files are partitioned by year and month and send them back to S3 bucket as a parquet file.

-All the project related files must be found here with this [[Github_link](https://github.com/farhadkpx/DEND-Data-Engneering-Nano-Degree-/tree/main/Data_Lake_with_Apache_SPARK)]
+All the project related files must be found here with this [[Project_in_Github](https://github.com/farhadkpx/DEND-Data-Engneering-Nano-Degree-/tree/main/Data_Lake_with_Apache_SPARK)]

 ## `Project Datasets`
 We'll be working with two datasets that reside in S3.
 Here are the S3 links for each: